liaionita21/liaionita21/README.md

 ### Hello world! 👋
-I am a fullstack software developer from Madrid.
+I am a Web Developer and SEO from Madrid.
 - 🔭 Working on multiple frontend and backend projects.
-- 🌱 Learning design patterns in depth.
+- 🌱 Learning the art of SEO: how to rank on the first pages of a search engine.
 <br>
 ## Connect with me
 [<img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://es.linkedin.com/in/lia21)